guysharony/guysharony/README.md

 ## 💻 Skills & Expertise

-- **Full Stack Development**: Proficient in TypeScript/JavaScript for both front end and back end development.
+- **Full Stack Development & Serverless**: Proficient in TypeScript/JavaScript for both front-end and back-end development, as well as in serverless architecture using AWS services.
-- **Serverless Architecture**: Expert in serverless AWS applications using Lambda, API Gateway, and DynamoDB for scalable solutions.
 - **Data Engineering**: Passionate about data engineering (learning in progress).

 ## 📫 Let's Connect